 A student who is considering withdrawal from Aultman College, thereby discontinuing enrollment, must make an appointment with the Academic Advisor.
-The student must complete the Change in Registration Form and the Student Attrition survey located in the College office or on the College website at www.aultmancollege.edu.
-Withdrawal from the College is not official until these documents are completed, returned, and processed by the Registrar.
+The student must complete the Change in Registration Form and the Student Attrition survey located in the Main Office or on the college website at www.aultmancollege.edu.
+Withdrawal from the college is not official until these documents are completed, returned, and processed by the Registrar.
 Students receiving financial aid must contact the Financial Aid Office regarding withdrawal.
-Please see page 58 for more information regarding Withdrawal and Return of Financial Aid (Title IV Refund Policy)
+Please see page 64 for more information regarding Withdrawal and Return of Financial Aid (Title IV Refund Policy)